 \subsubsection{\texorpdfstring{$\mu\neq0$, $\lambda_1\neq 0$, $\lambda_2\neq0$}{}}

-This case is shown in the left figure of Fig.~\ref{phase}.
-Even though the regions $G_1$ and $G_3$ both satisfy the condition, the form of $ q$ is quite different between $G_1$ and $G_3$.
-The properties of zero modes change based on parameters, even though the number of zero modes and winding numbers are constant for the whole phase.
+This case is shown in Fig.~\ref{phase} (A).
+While all regions except the y-axis and the line $\lambda_2 = 0$ satisfy the normalizability condition, the form of the characteristic roots $q$ differs significantly across parameter regimes.
+As a result, the spatial structure of MZMs varies even though the number of MZMs and the winding number remain constant within a given phase.
+These behaviors can be classified into five distinct cases:

-\textbf{Region $G_1$}: In this region $\lambda_1$, $\lambda_2$ are positive for $\mu>0$.
-The general solution can be written in the following recursion form (Appendix~\ref{w2realq})

-Since $ q_-$ and $q_+$ are always negative and positive, respectively, for positive values of initial conditions $A_1$ and $A_2$, $(A_2-q_{-}A_1)q_+^{j-2}$ is positive for all $j$. $A_j$ will oscillate between positive and negative values depending on the relative values of $q_-$ and $(A_2-q_{-}A_1)q_+^{j-2}$.
-This mode can be either oscillatory decaying, or monotonically decaying, depending on parameters, as shown in Fig.~\ref{recursionG1}.
-If the initial condition satisfies the relation $ A_2=q_{-} A_1$, then $ A_j=q_{-}A_{j-1}$, the sign of $A_j$ will change, but the probability will always decrease, $|A_j|^2=|q_-|^2|A_{j-1}|^2$.
-So, for this condition, the mode will be monotonic decay for all parameter values.
-The closed-form solution to the above equation will be